 Suppose Peter had said, “Look, I’m busy cleaning my nets right now.
 I can’t help you because I’m going fishing again tonight.”
 Or he could have said, “Why don’t you ask to use that other boat, over there?”
 Or, “I’ve already been fishing today; it would be a waste of time to go again.”
 If Peter had said anything other than yes, he would have missed the greatest fishing experience of his life.
 But because of Peter’s obedience, the Lord arranged a miracle that he would never forget.

 Often, God’s greatest blessings come as a result of our willingness to do something that appears very insignificant.
 So ask yourself, “Has God been challenging me to do something seemingly unimportant that I have not yet made an effort to accomplish?
 Is there anything I have rationalized by saying, ‘It’s too difficult,’ ‘I don’t want to’ or ‘I have to pray about it first’”?

 2. Our Obedience always benefits others.

 Think of how many people were blessed by Peter’s obedience.
-Not only could the crowd see the Lord and hear his lesson, but Jesus himself also benefited—preaching from the boat enabled him to sit down in comfort while he spoke (5:3).
+Not only could the crowd see the Lord and hear his lesson, but Jesus himself also benefited—preaching from the boat enabled him to sit down in comfort while he spoke (Luke 5:3).
 Then, of course, Peter’s friends had a very profitable day—they took in two vessels so full of fish that both began to sink.
 More importantly, they had the opportunity to witness the Lord’s supernatural provision.

 God often rewards others—in particular, those closest to us—as a result of our obedience.
 For example, when a parent obeys the Lord, the entire family reaps the reward of God’s blessings.
 Likewise, a child’s obedience will bless his or her parents.
 This does not mean that those who choose to disobey the Lord will escape his discipline because of someone else’s godly walk.
 His call to obedience always demands our response.